Getting started

 Design overview

-Parsing verilog files
+Parsing Verilog files

 topwrap parse verilogs/{simple_core_1.v,simple_core_2.v}

-Building design with topwrap
+Building designs with Topwrap

 Creating the design